A Week in the Cook Islands: An Unfiltered Travel Journal

 Day 2: The Needle and the Island Loop

-Joined Pa's Nature Walk for the Cross-Island Trek.
-NZD 75.
-Met at 9AM, group of eight.
-Our guide Pa (short for a much longer name) has been leading this trek for decades and knows every plant in the forest.
+Start with Pa's Nature Walk and the Cross-Island Trek.
+NZD 75, meeting at 9AM in a group of eight.
+Pa (short for a much longer name) has led this trek for decades and knows every plant in the forest.

-The hike crosses Rarotonga's volcanic interior through genuine tropical rainforest.
-Dense, humid, and noisy with birds.
+The hike crosses Rarotonga's volcanic interior through genuine tropical rainforest — dense, humid, and noisy with birds.
 The trail is muddy.
-Not "a bit muddy" — I mean ankle-deep clay that sucks your shoes off.
-My hiking shoes came back a different color.
+Not "a bit muddy," but ankle-deep clay that sucks the shoes off your feet.
+Hiking shoes come back a different color.

-The Needle (Te Rua Manga) at 413m is a rocky pinnacle that looks like it should fall over.
-The view from the base is panoramic.
-Pa told the Polynesian creation myth associated with the peak.
-I won't retell it here because I'd butcher it.
+The Needle (Te Rua Manga), at 413m, is a rocky pinnacle that looks like it should topple over.
+The view from the base is panoramic, and Pa tells the Polynesian creation myth tied to the peak — best heard from him, on the trail.

-Afternoon: rented a scooter (NZD 30/day) after getting my Cook Islands driving license from the police station in Avarua (NZD 20, took 8 minutes).
-Drove the full 32km loop.
-Drive on the left — I'm American, so this required full concentration for the first 10 minutes and mild anxiety for the next 35.
+Afternoon means a scooter (NZD 30/day), which means first picking up a Cook Islands driving license from the police station in Avarua (NZD 20, eight minutes).
+Then the full 32km loop.
+Drive on the left — if you're American, that's full concentration for the first 10 minutes and a little white-knuckling for the next 35.

-Sunset at Black Rock (Tuoro) on the northwest coast.
-A volcanic promontory where local kids cliff-jump.
-The sun drops into an unobstructed Pacific horizon.
-No development, no resort beach bar, just rock and ocean and orange light.
-Beautiful.
+Sunset belongs to Black Rock (Tuoro) on the northwest coast, a volcanic promontory where local kids cliff-jump and the sun drops into an unobstructed Pacific horizon.
+No development, no resort beach bar — just rock and ocean and orange light.

-Lunch at Vili's Burgers in Avarua.
+Lunch: Vili's Burgers in Avarua.
 The Mama's Burger, NZD 12, cash only.
-I'd fly back for this burger alone.
+Worth flying back for.
 That's not hyperbole.

 Day 3: Aitutaki — This Is Real

-The 8AM Air Rarotonga flight to Aitutaki.
-15-seat plane.
-NZD 500 round trip.
-The aerial approach to Aitutaki is the most beautiful thing I've ever seen from an airplane window.
-The lagoon is a shade of turquoise that doesn't exist in nature except here.
+The 8AM Air Rarotonga flight to Aitutaki is a 15-seat plane, NZD 500 round trip.
+The aerial approach is the kind of view that ruins other airplane windows for you — the lagoon glows a turquoise that doesn't exist in nature except here.

-Lagoon cruise with Kia Orana Cruises.
-NZD 120 including BBQ lunch and snorkeling stops.
-The boat took us to three uninhabited motus and two snorkeling sites.
-The water clarity is beyond anything I've experienced in the Caribbean.
+Lagoon cruise with Kia Orana Cruises, NZD 120 including BBQ lunch and snorkeling stops.
+The boat runs to three uninhabited motus and two snorkeling sites.
+The water clarity outdoes anything in the Caribbean — it rivals the surreal visibility divers chase in Palau.
 You can see the bottom at 15 meters.

-One Foot Island (Tapuaetai).
-A sandbar surrounded by water that hurts your brain trying to comprehend the color.
-Got my passport stamped at the world's most remote post office (NZD 3).
-Sat on the sand for 40 minutes doing nothing.
-Genuinely nothing.
-Just existing in a place that beautiful.
+One Foot Island (Tapuaetai) is a sandbar ringed by water in a color your brain struggles to process.
+Get your passport stamped at the world's most remote post office (NZD 3).
+Then sit on the sand for 40 minutes doing genuinely nothing — just existing somewhere that beautiful.

 Lesson of the day: Book Aitutaki flights 3 months ahead.
 This cannot be overstated.